jools-r/pat_speeder/README.md

 **Enable pat_speeder?** Allow you to stop this plugin rendering thougout all your pages where it is used (only if the "enable" attibute is set on "1");

+**Enable pat_speeder only when live?** Only compress source code when the site production status is 'live' (only if the "enable" attribute is set to "yes").
+In 'debug' and 'testing' production statuses, the source is not compressed;

 **Enable GZIP compression with pat_speeder?** Choose to activate the internal GZIP compression if needed (you may set your .htaccess file instead) only if the gzip attribute isn't set into this plugin tag;

 **List of tags to protect from pat_speeder:** a comma separated list of tags to protect against the plugin.
 Default: `script, svg, pre, code`.
 Note: `textarea` is included into the plugin;